 Call for independent probe into Mexican death 0

 Canada Border Services Agency.
-(QMI AGENCY)

 The British Columbia Civil Liberties Association is calling for an independent agency to investigate the Canadian Border Services Agency after news broke of a Mexican national dying in custody.